 - Discuss college plans with your family.

-- What type of program or major interests you?
+- What type of major interests you?

 - How much money can you and your family afford to spend on your college education?